Genevan Psalter: Worldwide use

 The Genevan melodies are still widely used in churches all over the world.
 In particular, the melody attributed to Louis Bourgeois known as The Old 100th or "Doxology" is found in numerous hymnals across the world.
 Most of the other melodies from the Genevan Psalter are still used in Reformed churches in the Netherlands, Belgium, Germany, Hungary, Scotland, Canada, the United States, South Africa and Australia.

 The Reformed Churches of Brazil are also currently working on a translation of the psalms to be sung to the Genevan tunes.

 In The Netherlands, Jan Utenhove and Lukas d'Heere had translated psalms using the Genevan melodies.
-In 1565 Petrus Dathenus published a complete Dutch translation of the psalter using the melodies of the Genevan Psalter.
+In 1566 Petrus Dathenus published a complete Dutch translation of the psalter using the melodies of the Genevan Psalter.
 Eventually this psalter became the official hymnbook in all the Reformed churches in the country.
 Without the support of a choir or pipe organ (both forbidden) the precentor had to teach and intonate the melodies.
 The quality of congregational hymn singing soon began to deteriorate, and the Renaissance melodies were sung with 'whole notes' only, removing the original rhythm from the music.
 This practice gradually disappeared as pipe organs and choirs became more prevalent, with the exception of more orthodox churches still employing the whole-note tradition.
 In 1773 a new translation was introduced, and again in 1967.
 A rich musical culture has flourished around the Genevan Psalter in the Netherlands, especially in the 19th and 20th centuries, with famous Dutch organists such as Jan Zwart, Feike Asma and Willem Hendrik Zwart publishing their own musical renditions of the melodies as well as frequently employing the melodies in organ improvisation.

 Many of the Reformed churches in North America were founded by the Dutch, who brought these Genevan melodies with them when they emigrated.
 Probably the only Christians in North America who still use the Genevan Psalter in its entirety are the Canadian Reformed Churches.
 They sing from their own Book of Praise, the Anglo-Genevan Psalter, containing English versifications for all the Genevan tunes.
 Dutch settlers in South Africa also founded Reformed churches where many of the Genevan melodies are still used today, especially with the Afrikaans versifications of the 20th-century poet Totius.

 A complete collection of the Genevan psalm melodies can be found in the German hymnals of the Evangelisch Reformierte Kirche, and some of them are also found in the hymnals of other Protestant churches in Germany.
-They are even to be found in some Roman Catholic hymnbooks in use in Germany.
+They are even to be found in the Roman Catholic hymnbook in use in Germany.